nate-anderson/moogration/README.md

 status tracking, and a cute cow.

 It might work with other SQL databases, but I haven't tried.
-I wrote this as part of another project and put it in this repo for my own convenience of re-use.
+I wrote this as part of another project and put it in this repo for my own convenience of reuse.
 I doubt it's ready for production.

 ## Defining migrations